Cheap Beauty Green Beauty

 Every beauty and skin care expert I’ve ever read said that noone needs toner (or astringent).
 Wash your face well and rinse well.
 Skip the toner.

 If you have oily skin you probably don’t need moisturizer, and if you have normal skin, your sunscreen might be enough of a moisturizer.
-Use a sunscreen daily and that’s probably all you need.
+Use a natural sunscreen daily and that’s probably all you need.
 If your skin is dry, use the gentlest cleanser you can and you might need less moisturizer.

 Exfoliation is important for healthy and pretty skin, but you probably don’t need an expensive product.
 Use a very clean washcloth to gently scrub your face.
 Or put some baking soda in your hand and use that as a gentle scrub.
 Or sugar or salt mixed with a little olive oil.
 Olive oil makes a great eye makeup remover by the way!